SarahEW/papers/journal.md

 # Figures
 This is a draft so the figures go in their own section.

+# Appendix
+Non-essential, some people have this removed.

 # Conclusions
 We did some science and it was great.
 More science needs to happen, so funding should be applied for.